Guest Column: Learning lessons from the Santa Barbara shooting

 My position: These killings did not have to happen.
 The future does not have to repeat the past.

-Here's what I know.
+Here’s what I know.
 In the 1960s, 70s, and into the 80s, the United States at both a federal and state level was building a comprehensive mental health delivery system.
-That system has been systematically eviscerated in the past forty years.
+That system has been systematically eviscerated in the past 40 years.

 Adds Martin Horn, former correction commissioner for New York City, “The deinstitutionalization of the mentally ill was supposed to be accompanied by the creation of a robust community mental health system.
 This never occurred…”

-Finally, Mary Giliberti, Executive Director of the National Alliance on Mental Illness, reports that between 2009 and 20012, budget cuts in public mental health exceeded $4.2 billion, devastating an already underfunded system.
+Finally, Mary Giliberti, executive director of the National Alliance on Mental Illness, reports that between 2009 and 20012, budget cuts in public mental health exceeded $4.2 billion, devastating an already underfunded system.

 I also know that violent and suicidal behavior correlates with a host of other variables including a history of depression, other severe mental disorders, a history of drug or alcohol abuse, a history of antisocial behavior, a history of antisocial personality traits, and yes, the ready accessibility of lethal weapons.